langjam/jam0001/〈( ^.^)ノ/README.md

 ```

 ### Variables
-Variables in insert-name-here are are based on two sets of registers, one in the negative namespace and one in the positive namespace.
+Variables in 〈( \^.\^)ノ are are based on two sets of registers, one in the negative namespace and one in the positive namespace.

 Both can be acessed by ``$num``